nfsi-canada/OBStools/docs/atacr.rst

 *******

 There are several Python scripts that accompany ``~obstools.atacr``.
-These can be used in bash scripts to automate data analysis.
+These can be used in bash scripts to automate data processing.
 These include scripts to download noise and event data, and perform tilt and compliance noise removal using either the default program values or by refining parameters.
-All of them use a data base provided as a ``StDb`` dictionary.
+All of them use a station database provided as a ``StDb`` dictionary.
 These scripts are:

 - atacr_download_data.py